 The shallow advice: There are shops where you’re going!
 Which is helpful for serial overpacker like me.
 Most places I have travelled to, or will travel to, have plenty of shops, so if I forget to pack something it’s not the end of the world.
 I can buy it there.

 The slightly deeper advice: Remember to put down the camera for a minute and just experience.
 For someone who likes taking all the photos, particularly as I can tend to be a bit blog-oriented about things, it’s a helpful reminder to put all electronic devices away and just immerse yourself in wherever you are.
 That stuff stays with you, and affects you more than photos do.

 |I definitely had to remember to put the camera away at Angkor Wat and just absorb the incredible atmosphere

 Is there one place that you have no desire to visit?
 I mean, aside from places with wars, human rights issues or oppressive regimes, something I know a lot of people would love to do but that has never held that much attraction to me would be to go on safari.
 Don’t know why, because I love animals and nature and that, it’s just never taken my fancy.
 Probably quite lucky, as it’s so expensive!

 Sorry to be repetitive but lip balm.
 Always lip balm.
 In fact, a colleague just brought me back a sweet gift of an EOS lipbalm from a trip to NYC, because as she observed, “you use lip balm a lot…”.
 Rumbled.

 Also, I tend to bring a lot of food with me wherever I go, on account of being coeliac.
 Sometimes it’s hard to find food that I can eat, especially on planes, where you tend to get things that look like this…

 |That’s boiled fish, boiled mushrooms, and boiled spinach.
 How the poor tomato escaped being boiled as well I don’t know.

 There’s nothing that I pick up in particular, but I usually try and get something nice for our house.
 Nothing you’d look at and go, oh that’s a souvenir, but something a little more obscure that only I know the story behind.
 Something new S and I have started doing since he got his Instax camera is taking a polaroid (I guess you can’t call it that anymore – taking an Instax?) everywhere we travel, and then sticking it on the relevant place on the giant world map we have hung up in our study.
 I won’t show that because it’s a bit bare and boring at the moment, so instead here are some other souvenirs from around our house:

 |Our most and least obvious souvenirs: candles from Budapest / Aboriginal paintings from Australia

 For me, a mix of the two works really well – I prefer to have flights and accommodation booked as far in advance as possible, and then one or two things per day that I definitely want to fit in for the time I’m there.
 I also tend to need to research food in advance, what with my difficult gluten free needs.
 The rest I like to just go with the flow, depending on how I feel or what opportunities arise.
-As for packing, I’m definitely a last minute kinda gal.
+As for packing, I’m definitely a last minute kinda gal

 Do you ever get homesick when you travel?
 Generally not.
 I’m not really a homesick type of person, luckily.
 I mean, I do miss my family and friends if I’m away from them for a really long time, and I sometimes miss being in my own environment with all my own things around me.
 Usually I’m just happy exploring a new place.

 If you could only eat one thing for the rest of your life, what would it be?

 |Chocolate, ice cream and I have had a solid relationship throughout the years.

 Where are you travelling to next?
 Paris

 And finally, my nominations for my Sisterhood of the World Bloggers.
 I’ve chosen people both local and far away, whose writing I find interesting, amusing, or thought provoking.
 Or all three.

 is a Kiwi in London whose posts tend to make me instantly hungry.
 She’s recently been on a meringue making course

-Kellyis a fellow Bedford lass who I met recently and she’s just as fun in person as she comes across on her blog.
+Kelly is a fellow Bedford lass who I met recently and she’s just as fun in person as she comes across on her blog.
 We have all sorts of things in common and I love reading her super helpful travel tip posts, particularly how to make your spending work for you!

-Laurenis on an epic road trip at the moment, which I’ve been following via her Snapchat.
+Lauren is on an epic road trip at the moment, which I’ve been following via her Snapchat.
 She likes travelling and shopping so basically I’m interested in everything she writes.

 posts what she wears every day from sunny Brisbane.
 I love seeing what outfits she puts together, because they’re stylish and

 writes incredibly interesting posts from Tromso in Norway.
 She writes about life in the Arctic; I like finding out what a Norwegian food festival